-Depreciation expense for the years ended December 31, 2006, 2005 and 2004 was \$2,861,976, \$2,382,426 and \$1,901,734, respectively.
+Depreciation and amortization expense, relating to property and equipment, for the years ended December 31, 2007, 2006 and 2005 was \$3,682,686, \$2,861,976 and \$2,382,426, respectively.

 Beginning in July 2006 upon initiation of certain internally developed software projects, in accordance with the provisions of SOP 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use," the Company began capitalizing qualifying computer software costs incurred during the application development stage and amortizing them over their estimated useful life of three years on a straight-line basis beginning when the project is completed.
 Costs associated with preliminary project stage activities, training, maintenance and all other post implementation stage activities are expensed as incurred.
 The Company's policy provides for the capitalization of certain direct payroll costs for employees who are directly associated with internal use computer software projects, as well as external direct costs of services associated with developing or obtaining internal use software.
 Capitalizable personnel costs are limited to the time directly spent on such projects.
-As of December 31, 2006, the Company has incurred and capitalized \$165,964 of these direct payroll costs related to software developed for internal use.
-Of these costs, \$99,712 is for projects that are in the development stage and therefore are a component of Other Assets.
+As of December 31, 2007 and 2006, the Company has incurred and capitalized \$524,456 and \$165,964, respectively, of these direct payroll costs related to software developed for internal use.
+As of December 31, 2007 and 2006, of these costs, \$98,511 and \$99,721, respectively, are for projects that are in the development stage and therefore are a component of Other

+Assets.
 Once the projects are completed the costs will be transferred to Software and amortized over their estimated useful life of three years.
-Depreciation expense and remaining unamortized costs relating to this internally developed software for the year ended December 31, 2006 was \$2,208 and \$64,044, respectively.
+Amortization expense and remaining unamortized costs relating to this internally developed software as of and for the year ended December 31, 2007 were \$21,454 and \$404,491, respectively.
+Amortization expense and remaining unamortized costs relating to this internally developed software as of and for the year ended December 31, 2006 were \$2,208 and \$64,044, respectively.